 Q. How do I find an approved Certified Tester?

-The City of Mesa has a list of recognized Assembly Testers
+The City of Mesa maintains a list of

-Prevention.
-Due to the fact that test prices vary among testers,
+approved Backflow Assembly Testers.
+Due to the fact that prices vary among testers,

 you may want to call several Certified Testers to obtain quotes